Reigenleif/ecomate-monorepo/README.md

 try to solve the environmental problems related to 3rd SDG : “Good Health & Well-Being”, 12th SDG : "Responsible Consumption And Production" and also 13th SDG : “Climate Action”, as the majority of households still lack an understanding of how to live in a more environmentally friendly manner.
-There are 5 features on this application.
+There are 3 features on this application.
 1. News and Tips about sustainable lifestyle
 2. Marketplace for sustainable consumption
-3. Chat with others about sustainable lifestyle
 4. Carbon footprint calculator and Air Quality Index (AQI) viewer

+# Future improvement
+We believe that our application has more potential that can be developed in the future.
+We have planned these features to be added for the future improvement.
+1. A sustainable lifestyle forum
-5. Set target sustainable lifestyle level
+2. Set target profile for sustainable (this affects general app content)
-The use case diagram for the app is presented on the next page.
-There’s also a sequence diagram for marketplace checkout item use cases.
-The diagram is presented on the last page.
+3. Using machine learning to determine carbon footprint activities based on image taken
+4. Carbon tax paymen

 # Architecture
 This application is designed with microservice architecture with RPC as interservice communication protocol.
 Heres the simple diagram